danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 The beginner data scientist, he usually looks at the higher level APIs and libraries that provide out-of-the-box algorithms ready to apply with the only effort of setting up some hyper-parameters.

-For this series we are going to install Tensorflow and Pytorch using Anaconda:
+For this series we are going to install Tensorflow and Pytorch using Anaconda in Windows together with Jupyter Notebooks:

 ```
 $ conda create --name ml tensorflow jupyter scikit-learn matplotlib python=3